A Community Midwifery Service QLD 1997 – 1999

 EMERGENCY 🤕🤒

-Greet smiley RN at the fish- bowl command centre then head off into the mix of unwell humanity
+Sign in at fish- bowl command centre, head off into the mix of unwell humanity.

 What’ll the day bring?
 Slight nerves give an edge working in a place like this, keeps you on yer toes.